ironSource/aircon/README.md

 Custom value validation
 --------
 Some config types provide inherit validation.
-For example, the `@UrlConfig` verifies that the configured URL is a valid URL, otherwise fallsback to default.
+For example, the `@UrlConfig` verifies that the configured URL is a valid URL, otherwise the default value is returned.
 If custom validation is needed for a config the then a validation predicate method can be defined:
 ```java
 @ConfigValidator(TITLE)